 Ever have one of those meals that brings back wonderful memories of your childhood?
 Enter the egg roll, my mom makes the most wonderful egg rolls.
-It’s my go to comfort food when I’m missing her home cooking.
+It’s my go-to comfort food when I’m missing her home cooking.
 This is also a family favorite with the entire family, however, I don’t deep fry much of anything so this is a definite treat for us.

 It means a trip to the Asian supermarket which is one we don’t make often because it’s so hard to find parking downtown.
 I like making these on the weekend since they do take a bit to prep and cook.
 But it’s so worth it.

 You can see pictured below are the dried black fungus that I used for this recipe.
-Along side the bean thread vermicelli noodles are my favorite egg roll wrappers that you can find in the freezer section of your Asian supermarket.
+Alongside the bean thread vermicelli noodles are my favorite egg roll wrappers that you can find in the freezer section of your Asian supermarket.
 This is the medium sized wrappers as there are larger and smaller ones available.
-For my family the smaller ones were too small and the larger ones take too long to cook, we really like this one.
+For my family, the smaller ones were too small and the larger ones take too long to cook, we really like this one.

 You’ll notice that the bean thread noodles are different from the vermicelli noodles that it is served with.
 The bean thread noodles when cooked become clear and they look like glass.
-The noodles that they are served with is thicker, it’s confusing because sometimes the packaging just states vermicelli and they’re both a vermicelli noodles.
-You can find the bean thread noodles sometime bundle together inside the packaging if that helps you look for them.
+The noodles that they are served with is thicker, it’s confusing because sometimes the packaging just states vermicelli and they’re both vermicelli noodles.
+You can find the bean thread noodles sometimes bundle together inside the packaging if that helps you look for them.